sgaudart/go2host/README.md

 * ~~display information in right columns (instead of tabulations)~~
 * ~~possible to filter during the question : Choose an id (or filter)~~
 * ~~row id optional => the script provides an id that starts at 1.~~
-* manage the first row of column names (not show when filter or when no id in conf file)
+* better managemnt of the first row of column names (not show when filter)
 * manage #tags ? (in addition to or instead of the description field)

 ## Utilization